-What is the difference between FSR and RSR
+What is the difference between FSR and RSR?

 The major difference between FSR and RSR.
-Is that RSR implemented on a driver level.
+Is that RSR implemented on a driver level?
 Meaning it can be supported on any game that has full-screen output.
 FSR on the other hand leaves the support to the developers of the games to integrate the technology with their selected titles.

 Secondly, RSR has the ability to support more games since it is a driver-level update.
 It is limited by hardware.
 RSR will only work on Radeon RX 5000 and RX 6000 GPUS and greater.
 FSR has a wider range of hardware support since it is supported by the title that you are playing.
 FSR will even be supported on non-Radeon cards such as Nvidia Geforce RTX 2080 Ti.

 Finally, RSR performance depends on the resolution that you are using.
-For obvious reasons, if you are using a 1080p and upscaling to 4k there should be a more dramatic increase than upgrading from 1440p.
+For obvious reasons, if you are using 1080p and upscaling to 4k there should be a more dramatic increase than upgrading from 1440p.
 Now you will get a greater increase in performance if you are using 1080p upscaled to 4K resolution with an increase of around 2.8x if you are 1440p then you will get a 1.8x performance increase.
 As demonstrated in the picture below.

 What should I choose FSR VS RSR?

 If you are looking for a simple answer FSR is generally superior to RSR.
-Because there are more elements on the screen that are being more accurate upscaled while using FSR.
+Because there are more elements on the screen that are being more accurately upscaled while using FSR.
 But remember you can’t us both.
 Running both technologies will cause conflict.
 So if the game that you are playing supports FSR I would recommend using FSR over RSR.

 Remember if you are using you’re using an older Radeon GPU than an RX 5000-series graphics card or greater.
-RSR technology is still great to us.
+RSR technology is still great for us.
 If the game that you running doesn’t support FSR then go ahead and use the tech.
 Using upsampling is always going to be a better option to get the wanted FPS boost and graphic quality.